xjr007/grocery-delivery/readMe.md

-# Buy&Dash - MERN Stack (Active)
+# Buy&Dash - ## ...From the comfort of your couch.
+## MERN Stack - (Active)

         Buy&Dash is an e-commerce application,
-        where the goods you buy is delivered to your door-step from the comfort of your couch.
+        where the goods you buy is delivered to your door-step.

 ## Usage: